-Professor Sayce gives background experience of Mr. Ward and his impressive collection of scarabs with this Professor Sayce finishes out his introduction with some off coloured nineteenth century ideals of justice and morality.
+Professor Sayce gives background experience of Mr. Ward and his impressive collection of scarabs with this Professor Sayce finishes out his introduction with some off colored nineteenth century ideals of justice and morality.

-In Alexandria the author recommends the Greco-Roman museum looked after by Dr.Botti who found that cities ancient Serapeum.
-Of Pompey's pillar the author says "Pompey's pillar is a noble shaft of Assouan granite".
-He continues "Dr.Mahaffy has proved that it was made undoubtedly from an Egyptian Obelisk".
+"Pompey's pillar is a noble shaft of Assouan granite".
+He continues "Dr.Mahaffy has proved that it was made undoubtedly from an Egyptian Obelisk."

-So many wonderful old pictures of Cairo including one of the procession of a tent containing the holy carpet on it's journey through the streets on it's way to Mecca.
-Mr. Ward says of the procession "Everyone pretends to be going on the journey with it, but only a few hundreds actually make the journey".
+So many wonderful old pictures of Cairo including one of the processions of a tent containing the holy carpet on its journey through the streets on it's way to Mecca.
+Mr. Ward says of the procession,

 The author has a good sense of humor and is soon riding a skeleton of a tiny donkey many miles to the pyramid of Medum, bareback!
 The pyramid having been long ago stripped by Rameses II of its casing and yet still the most impressive of ruins.